Transition from Classical to Romantic music: Transitional artists, composers, and works

 It was not until the end of the nineteenth century that the emergent discipline of Musikwissenschaft (musicology) began to identify which composers contributed to the transition between the Classical and Romantic eras.
 Wolfgang Amadeus Mozart, better known for composing classical music, incorporated opera, concerto, symphony, sonata, and string quartets which introduced Romantic qualities to music of the time.

-The concept of programmatic music was prevalent among transitional pieces such as Ludwig van Beethoven's titles of Eroica, Pastoral, and Pathetique.
+The concept of programmatic music was prevalent among transitional pieces such as Ludwig van Beethoven's titles of Eroica and Pastoral symphonies, and his Sonata Pathetique.
 Giving compositions characteristic names was expanded upon by Romantic composers such as Richard Strauss and became standard.

 Franz Schubert took part in the Classical to Romantic transition by being considered the last of the classical composers in his earlier instrumental pieces, and the first of the romantics through his 600 art songs that were melodic and harmonic.

-After the transitional period, the virtuoso piano styles of the Romantics Frédéric Chopin and Franz Liszt were important to consolidating the Romantic movement, with Ludwig van Beethoven, Franz Schubert, Carl Maria von Weber, and John Field being prominent in the generation of early Romanticism.
+After the transitional period, the virtuoso piano styles of the Romantics Frédéric Chopin and Franz Liszt were important to consolidating the Romantic movement.